adnammit/pizza-time/README.md

 ## Pizza Time!
 With React + TypeScript + Vite

-POC application to learn tailwind and how to use React in an it's-not-2016-anymore kind of way.
+POC application to learn tailwind and how to use React in an it's-not-2016-anymore kind of way, courtesy of Jonas Schmedtmann's [React course](https://www.udemy.com/course/the-ultimate-react-course)

 ## Quick Start